 Diet and fitness experts are creating a class of healthy outcasts–people you wouldn’t want to mingle with after meals.
 Their enthusiasm for grains, beans, fruits and vegetables is commendable, but friends and loved ones may have to suffer the consequences.

 The problem is gas.

-Loud, smelly, socially unacceptable emissions are an unwelcome result of many heart healthy diets.
+Loud, smelly, socially unacceptable emissions (flatulence) are an unwelcome result of many heart healthy diets.
 Beans are blamed most often, but many other foods, especially heart healthy vegetables, can contribute as well.

 Women are often encouraged to drink extra milk to boost calcium intake.
 That is especially true these days, now that calcium supplements have come under fire for increasing the risk of cardiovascular complications.
 We have heard from a surprising number of people that dairy products cause them substantial gas trouble.

 It’s not nutritionally correct to mention the forbidden fart topic, but it is becoming more common as people embrace cauliflower, broccoli and onions, not to mention apples, radishes and raisins.

 Men can get away with a certain level of crudeness, but women are often mortified by flatulence.
 Mrs. P. has confided to us that her cholesterol-lowering diet has made socializing a lot more difficult.
 She eats high-fiber cereals at breakfast, but that is just the start of her digestive woes.
 Here is her story: